-Our most recent data indicates that insiders own less than 1% of The Travelers Companies, Inc..
-It is a very large company, so it would be surprising to see insiders own a large proportion of the company.
-Though their holding amount to less than 1%, we can see that board members collectively own US$124m worth of shares (at current prices).
+Our data suggests that insiders own under 1% of The Travelers Companies, Inc. in their own names.
+Being so large, we would not expect insiders to own a large proportion of the stock.
+Collectively, they own US$122m of stock.
 In this sort of situation, it can be more interesting to see if those insiders have been buying or selling.

 General Public Ownership

-With a 17% ownership, the general public have some degree of sway over TRV.
+The general public, with a 15% stake in the company, will not easily be ignored.
 While this size of ownership may not be enough to sway a policy decision in their favour, they can still make a collective impact on company policies.